orkes-io/docs/docs/running-workflows/running-first-workflow.md

 [http://localhost:8080/swagger-ui/index.html?configUrl=/api-docs/swagger-config#/metadata-resource/create](http://localhost:8080/swagger-ui/index.html?configUrl=/api-docs/swagger-config#/metadata-resource/create)

-If the link doesn’t open the right Swagger section, you can navigate to Metadata-Resource → `POST /api/metadata/workflow`
+If the link doesn’t open the right Swagger section, we can navigate to Metadata-Resource → `POST /api/metadata/workflow`

 ![Swagger UI - Metadata - Workflow](/img/tutorial/metadataWorkflowPost.png)

 Paste the workflow payload into the Swagger API and hit Execute.

-Now if you head over to the UI, you can see this workflow definition created:
+Now if we head over to the UI, we can see this workflow definition created:

 ![Conductor UI - Workflow Definition](/img/tutorial/uiWorkflowDefinition.png)

-If you click through you can see a visual representation of the workflow:
+If we click through we can see a visual representation of the workflow:

 ![Conductor UI - Workflow Definition - Visual Flow](/img/tutorial/uiWorkflowDefinitionVisual.png)

-## 2. Running your First Workflow
+## 2. Running our First Workflow

 Let’s run this workflow.
-To do that you can use the swagger API under the workflow-resources
+To do that we can use the swagger API under the workflow-resources

 [http://localhost:8080/swagger-ui/index.html?configUrl=/api-docs/swagger-config#/workflow-resource/startWorkflow_1](http://localhost:8080/swagger-ui/index.html?configUrl=/api-docs/swagger-config#/workflow-resource/startWorkflow_1)